Recognise Art as Work

 Industry or Occupation Awards (modern awards) are legal documents that outline the minimum pay rates and conditions of employment.
 Unlike most working Australians covered by an Award, the pay and conditions of professional artists and arts workers are informed through a patchwork system, leading to inconsistent and exploitative practices.

-NAVA’s Recognise Art as Work campaign aims to establish an Award for the visual arts, craft and design sector through the Fair Work Commission.
+NAVA’s Recognise Art as Work campaign aims to establish an Award or Award coverage for the visual arts, craft and design sector through the Fair Work Commission (FWC).

-The Australian Government made a commitment under the new National Cultural Policy to include minimum standards and award coverage of the arts sector as part of the Modern Awards Review.
-Announced on 15 September 2023, the Modern Awards Review 2023-2024 will investigate potential coverage gaps in the arts and cultural sector.
+The Australian Government made a commitment under the National Cultural Policy to include minimum standards and award coverage of the arts sector as part of the Modern Award Review.

 Current conditions